-What happens when we collide pp and Pb-Pb
+What happens in pp and Pb-Pb collisions - a simple picture

 Hard probes in heavy-ion collisions

 - The cross sections for Hard probes (HP) can in principle be calculated using pQCD (+ pdfs and FFs).
 In practice they need to be measured to achieve the best systematic precision. - The cross sections can easily be extrapolated from pp to Pb-Pb collisions using binary scaling (next slide) unless there are "nuclear" effects - HP allow the precise study of nuclear effects - Penetrating probes - Strongly interacting probes - Heavy quarks (quarkonia), jets